This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400 degrees F. Line a baking sheet with aluminum foil.
-Lay bacon strips on baking sheet and cook for 20 minutes or until crispy.
+• Preheat oven to 400 degrees F and line a baking sheet with foil.
+Lay the bacon strips on the sheet and cook for about 20 minutes, until crispy.
 Transfer to a paper towel-lined plate to drain.

-• When bacon is almost done baking, toast bread until golden.
+• When the bacon is almost done, toast all three slices of bread until golden.
+While everything cooks, slice the tomato and tear the lettuce.

 Notes